tinygo-org/tinygo-site/content/docs/guides/contributing/_index.md

 - Submit a pull request against the `dev` branch.
 - Be kind

-Please rebase (not merge) from the dev branch if your PR needs to incorporate changes that occured after your feature branch was created.
+Please rebase (not merge) from the dev branch if your PR needs to incorporate changes that occurred after your feature branch was created.
 You can accomplish that via the git command line:

 ```
 git checkout dev